 - Launch Safari.

-- Click on the Extensions tab, look down the list and click on any extensions that look suspicious.
+- Look down the list and click on any extensions that look suspicious.
 Read the description of the extension.
 If you don’t remember installing it, click Uninstall.

 - Repeat until you’ve removed all the extensions you don’t want.